nzapras/CTF-Challenges/Landslide/readme.md

 **2. Conduct a Search**

-The user can then use quick decrpytion tools such as https://www.dcode.fr/caesar-cipher easily decode the message which transaltes too: **Just like the salad :)**
+The user can then use quick decrpytion tools such as https://www.dcode.fr/caesar-cipher to easily decode the message which transaltes too: **Just like the salad :)**

 **3. Entering the Flag**